Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 This repository hosts samples that help you to get started with several features of the SDK.
 In addition more complex scenarios are included to give you a head-start on using speech technology in your application.

-We tested the samples with the latest released version of the SDK (0.5.0) on the Windows 10, Ubuntu 16.04, and Android TODO platform.
+We tested the samples with the latest released version of the SDK (0.5.0) on the Windows 10, Ubuntu 16.04, and ARM-based Android devices (API 23: Android 6.0 Marshmallow or higher).

 ## Getting Started